 |2006||Marie-Louise Gay.
 Caramba.
 Toronto: Groundwood Books, 2005.|

 Marilyn Baillie Picture Book Award

 The Marilyn Baillie Picture Book Award, established in 2006, honours excellence in the illustrated picture book format.
 The prize is awarded annually and in 2008, the cash prize was increased from $10,000 to $20,000.
-To be eligible, the book must be an original work in English, aimed at children ages three to eight, written and illustrated by Canadians and first published in Canada.
+To be eligible, the book must be an original work in English, aimed at children ages three to eight, written and illustrated by Canadians.
 Eligible genres include fiction, non-fiction and poetry.